Ahmet-Acik/mongoDbSpringBootRestApi/readme.md

 6. **Connect the project to MongoDB**: Explain any steps needed to configure the project to connect to the local MongoDB instance, such as updating application properties with the correct database URI.

-Here's how you could structure these updates in the `README.md` file:

 ```markdown
 ## Installing and Running MongoDB Locally